 David Copperfield is possibly the world's most famous magician and illusionist.
-Born as David Seth Kotkin in New Jersey in 1956, he took the stage name David Copperfield at the age of 18.
-Since 1978, he has had a total of 17 TV specials, and regularly performs over…more
+Born as David Seth Kotkin in New Jersey in 1956, he adopted the stage name David Copperfield at the age of 18 (1974) after being cast as the lead in "The Magic Man", a new musical comedy…more

 In the 2009 Forbes "The Celebrity 100" list, he was ranked 80th, with earnings of $30 Million.